 Survey highlights working capital and supplier empowerment trends

-The C2FO Working Capital Outlook Survey examined the preferences of more than 1,800 SMEs in the United States and in the UK, Germany, France and Italy (EMEA) for improving working capital efficiency.
-It gauged respondents’ sentiment on trends associated with economic and political factors, financing, working capital deployment and supplier-buyer relationships.
+The C2FO Working Capital Outlook Survey examined more than 400 UK SMEs’ preferences for improving working capital efficiency, including trends associated with financing, working capital deployment and late payments.

-About C2FO® – C2FO is the largest working capital marketplace in the world.
-Companies across the globe use C2FO to improve their financial position every day.
+C2FO is the world’s market for working capital® and risk-free profit.
+C2FO is the largest working capital exchange in the world and enables companies to Name your rate™ for working capital in a live marketplace.
+Companies across the globe use C2FO to increase their operating income while simultaneously producing vital working capital flows to their supply chains.
 C2FO is a leader in retail, industrial, manufacturing, energy, healthcare, technology, telecom and transportation sectors.
-Learn more about Collaborative Cash Flow Optimization athttps://www.c2fo.com
+C2FO is Collaborative Cash Flow Optimization.